 It’s the middle of the night, you’re exhausted, but your legs won’t stop moving.
 We’ve all felt something like this after a long day of hiking or after forgetting to apply sunscreen to your legs.
-But for some, this is a nightly routine leading to exhaustion and mental fatigue.
-If you are frequently feeling the uncontrollable urge to move your legs while you rest, you may be experiencing restless legs syndrome (RLS).
+But for some, this is a nightly routine leading to daytime sleepiness and mental fatigue.
+If you are frequently feeling the irresistible urge to move your legs while you try to fall asleep, you may be experiencing restless legs syndrome (RLS), also known as Willis-Ekbom disease.

-To help answer questions about this often mysterious condition, we spoke with Joyce Lee-Iannotti, MD, a neurologist and sleep specialist at Banner Health in Phoenix, Arizona.
+To help answer questions about this often mysterious condition, we spoke with Joyce Lee-Iannotti, MD, a neurologist and sleep specialist with Banner Brain & Spine.

 “Restless legs syndrome feels a little different for every person,” said Dr. Lee-Iannotti.
-“But most describe a tingling or the sensation of ants crawling on their legs.
+“But most describe a tingling or the uncomfortable sensation in the legs of ants crawling on them.
 For some it can feel like pins and needles.
 In some cases, the feeling may progress beyond simple sensations to be painful.”

 Dr. Lee-Iannotti commented that as much as 10% of the U.S. could be suffering from RLS, however the condition is sometimes misdiagnosed.
+A condition called periodic limb movement disorder has similar symptoms and can also occur alongside RLS.
 Even more often, patients never bring the issues to their doctor’s attention.
 RLS tends to develop slowly, over decades.
 However, if left untreated the symptoms can become severe.
 In advanced cases, nights become extremely stressful and symptoms can persist throughout the day, spreading from the legs to other extremities.

 Dr. Lee-Iannotti mentioned “the first thing we do is rule out any other causes for the discomfort.
 In some cases, the sensations may be associated with leg cramps, arthritis or neuropathy.”
 There are subtle details to pay attention to when diagnosing RLS.
 The four basic criteria for diagnosis of RLS include the following: